If Katie Holmes And Jamie Foxx Are Really Dating, Why All The Secrecy?

 Jamie Foxx and Katie Holmes’ Romantic Beginnings

 The first hint of the pair being romantically linked came in 2013 when the pair were filmed together on the dance floor in the Hamptons.
-Jamie Foxx was performing at a charity event and Katie was seen dancing close by on stage.
+Jamie Foxx was performing at a charity event, and Katie was seen dancing close by on stage.

 Since then, they’ve been careful to avoid being overt about their relationship.
 After all, Jamie is good friends with Tom Cruise; the pair met when they worked together on Collateral in 2004.
 Considering the pull that Tom still has in Hollywood, alienating a fellow A-lister isn’t a good move.